-I know some of you might heard that Egypt isn’t safe.
-Or you might heard that there are a lot of scams or other horrible things.
+I know some of you might hear that Egypt isn’t safe.
+Or you might hear that there are a lot of scams or other horrible things.
 Is it safe or not?
 I didn’t feel unsafe during my visit, even when I arrived at 1:30 am in the morning at Cairo Airport.
-Speaking of one of the weirdest times to arrived at a new country.
+Speaking of one of the weirdest times to arrive at a new country.
 I was alone but I got an airport pick up from the hotel anyway.

-- Everywhere, mostly, especially in tourist area, people always try over charge you (not only in Egypt).
+- Everywhere, mostly, especially in the tourist area, people always try to overcharge you (not only in Egypt).
 For example the cost of a taxi.
-The best way to avoid this is to do a bit of research to know roughly how much it costsz to get from one place to another.
-In Cairo this is not a problem because you can use Uber.
-And as long as it’s not crazily over priced, I think give a bit more money to the locals won’t harm you.
+The best way to avoid this is to do a bit of research to know roughly how much it costs to get from one place to another.
+In Cairo, this is not a problem because you can use Uber.
+And as long as it’s not crazily overpriced, I think give a bit more money to the locals won’t harm you.

 - In the temples (and the tombs), there were several guys, not sure if they were working for the temples (as a security) or just locals hanging out at the temples, who tried to talk to you and get some money.
-The popular trick is showing to you where to get a nice photo or a nice pose, or offer help to taking photo of or for you.
+The popular trick is showing to you where to get a nice photo or a nice pose or offer help to take a photo of or for you.
 If you’re stuck what to do, see number 3.

 - Kids trying to get things from you … This happened to us in Aswan and Luxor.
 Some of them asked for pens, candies or money.
 I think the best thing to do is not give anything.
 They shouldn’t get something easily (especially from tourists).
 Though it seems no harm and it seems like you might be helping them when you give them pens or candies, in the long run, you actually don’t help them.
 You are feeding them to be lazy.